docutils/docutils/prest/doc/src/directives.rst

 .. _AsciiMathML: ascii-mathml.xhtml

-The following option is recognized:
+The following options are recognized:

+``label``  : name
+    Specifies to attach a label to a mathml equation that becomes a substitution definition of name annotated with the equation number.

 ``mstyle`` : field list text
     The field list gives a set of key/value pairs for the `mstyle